aalto-ics-kepaco/LTR_Multiview/README.md

 >git clone https://github.com/aalto-ics-kepaco/LTR_Multiview

-After downloading the LTR there are two alternatives:
+After downloading the LTR package it can be installed by the following command:

-#### Installing directly from the source distribution
-It can be realized by this command.

->pip3 install ltrpath/dist/ltr_solver_multiview-0.10.0.tar.gz

-#### Building from the source

-The package can be builded with these commands

->cd ltrpath

->pip3 -m build

-and follow similar installation as in the previous case.

->pip3 install ltrpath/dist/ltr_solver_multiview-0.10.0.tar.gz
+>pip3 install ltrpath

-In installing from the source the latest version of the Python packages **pip** and **build** need to be installed.
+Before installing the LTR package the latest version of the Python packages **pip** and **build** need to be installed.

 >pip3 install --upgrade pip